Film editing: Film editing technology

+Modern film editing has evolved significantly since it was first introduced to the film and entertainment industry.
+Some other new aspects of editing have been introduced such as color grading and digital workflows.
+As mentioned earlier, over the course of time, new technology has exponentially enhanced the quality of pictures in films.
+One of the most important steps in this process was transitioning from analog to digital filmmaking.
+By doing this, it gives the ability editors to immediately playback scenes, duplication and much more.
+Additionally digital has simplified and reduced the cost of filmmaking.
+Digital film is not only cheaper, but lasts longer, is safer, and is overall more efficient.
+Color grading is a post production process, where the editor manipulates or enhances the color of images, or environments in order to create a color tone.
+Doing this can alter the setting, tone, and mood of the entirety of scenes, and can enhance reactions that would otherwise have the possibility of being dull or out of place.
+Color grading is vital to the film editing process, and is technology that allows editors to enhance a story.

 Today, most films are edited digitally (on systems such as Media Composer, Final Cut Pro X or Premiere Pro) and bypass the film positive workprint altogether.
 In the past, the use of a film positive (not the original negative) allowed the editor to do as much experimenting as he or she wished, without the risk of damaging the original.
 With digital editing, editors can experiment just as much as before except with the footage completely transferred to a computer hard drive.

 When the film workprint had been cut to a satisfactory state, it was then used to make an edit decision list (EDL).
 The negative cutter referred to this list while processing the negative, splitting the shots into rolls, which were then contact printed to produce the final film print or answer print.
 Today, production companies have the option of bypassing negative cutting altogether.
 With the advent of digital intermediate ("DI"), the physical negative does not necessarily need to be physically cut and hot spliced together; rather the negative is optically scanned into the computer(s) and a cut list is confirmed by a DI editor.